AlexoAnimaIgnis/SpringFrameworkMasterClass/README.md

 If two related class has different scope, you can add additional attribute to @Scope If youre trying to get a bean and one of its dependency is a prototype you can use proxy on that dependency
 - proxyMode = ScopeProxyMode.TARGET_CLASS

+****DIFFERENCE BETWEEN SPRING SINGLETON and GOF SINGLETON Gang of Four definition
+- one instance of bean for the whole JVM
+Spring
+- one instance of bean per application context. (if there are 5 application context in single JVM, if I have spring beans that scope is set to singleton, then I will have 5 instance of that bean.